 Like a lot of biology majors, I started college convinced I wanted to be a doctor.
-I even applied to an advanced 7-year M.D. program and went to a school that had one of the best medical schools in the country (University of Michigan - Ann Arbor).
+I even applied to an advanced seven-year MD program and went to a school that had one of the best medical schools in the country (the University of Michigan).

 What skills did you learn while working toward your degree?

-There were the usual skills (how to study and manage time) but there were also some skills I didn't expect - like how to plan for the possibility that your lab partner is not going to do his 50% of the write-up.
+There were the usual skills (how to study and manage time), but there were also some skills I didn't expect, like how to plan for the possibility that your lab partner is not going to do their 50% of the writeup.

 I also gained basic scientific literacy.
 I feel that this is sorely lacking in America in general, and it's something that is desperately needed.
 When one study with a sample size of 20 tells you something that flies in the face of decades of established science, ask questions.
 Check the underlying data and understand what it means.

-Computer skills, such as how to put together a basic program if for no other reason than automation, were taught.
+I also learned computer skills, such as how to put together a basic program, if for no other reason than automation.
 If you have to rename 65,000 files and you opt to do it by hand, you're in for a long day.

 How did these skills help at work?